ChrisPaske/Authentication-Minimal-API/README.md

 # Authentication-Minimal-API
 JWT Authentication using .NET Core 6 Minimal API with PostgreSQL.

-Demonstrates an organizational approach for web api projects that groups implementation by apis using modules instead of the traditional approach of slicing the project by technical concerns.
+Demonstrates a vertical slice architecture approach for web api projects that groups implementation by apis using modules instead of the traditional approach of slicing the project by technical concerns.

 ### Structure Overview
 **Core** - Classes providing value to multiple modules.
 These can include base classes, utilities, and configuration.